-Maktoum bin Mohammed engages with global policy makers and financial industry leaders at the second Dubai FinTech Summit
+Maktoum Bin Mohammed Engages With Global Policy Makers And Financial Industry Leaders At The Second Dubai Fintech Summit

 In line with the goal of the Dubai Economic Agenda D33 to establish Dubai as one of the world's top four global financial hubs by 2033, the Dubai FinTech Summit is designed to encourage cross-border collaboration and innovation, which are pivotal to transforming the global FinTech sector.
 The event presents a unique opportunity to explore emerging FinTech trends and their potential to drive financial progress in the MEASA region.

-The meetings were attended by His Excellency Essa Kazim, Governor of DIFC; Arif Amiri, CEO of DIFC Authority; and Mohammad Alblooshi, CEO of DIFC Innovation Hub.
+The meetings were attended by His Excellency Essa Kazim, Governor of DIFC; Arif Amiri, Chief Executive Officer of DIFC Authority; and Mohammad Alblooshi, CEO of DIFC Innovation Hub.

 Legal Disclaimer: